 Nearest Tube stations: Leicester Square / Covent Garden

-London’s Theatreland is famous the world over.
+London’s Theatreland is famous worldwide.
 Whether you’re a fan of enduring musicals like Les Misérables or want to catch the latest ground-breaking productions, there’s a huge selection of top quality shows to choose from every night of the week.
-And, if you’re prepared to queue, you can often snap up seats for a bargain price on the day of performance.
+If you’re prepared to queue, you can often snap up cheap ticket prices on day of the performance.

 For more information on these and many other tourist attractions in London, you can visit one of the city’s numerous tourist information centres.
 For details, go to the Visit London website.

-Label lover can’t afford to miss Mayfair’s historic Bond Street.
-As the London home of some of the world’s most luxurious brands, including Chanel, Prada and Louis Vuitton, shoppers have been flocking here to browse, buy and window shop for more than 300 years.
+Label lovers can’t afford to miss Mayfair’s historic Bond Street.
+As London’s home of some of the world’s most luxurious brands, including Chanel, Prada and Louis Vuitton, shoppers have been flocking here to browse, buy and window shop for more than 300 years.

 Lively Camden Town is packed with an eclectic selection of market stalls, from the arts and craft delights of the Lock Market to the fashion finds that crowd the main streets.
-Bustling with visitors every day of the week, all of the shopping areas are bunched together within easy walking distance of one another.
+Bustling with visitors every day of the week, all of the shopping areas are in easy walking distance of one another.